 There was a time when Universal Monster double bills ruled the late nights on weekend television.
-Seasons of classic features featuring Count Dracula, the Frankenstein monster, The Mummy and The Wolfman thrilled a generation of young horror fans.
-Now these movies are criminally forgotten, especially in the United Kingdom.
+Countless seasons of classic features featuring Count Dracula, the Frankenstein monster, The Mummy and The Wolfman thrilled a generation of young horror fans.
+These movies are now criminally forgotten, especially in the United Kingdom.
 It is surely time to revisit the Universal Monster cycle in its heyday during their glory years of the 1930s.

 The Universal Monster Cycle is the name given to the horror and fantasy films made by Universal Pictures during the 1920s to the 1950s.
 The studio focus on horror films began in 1923 with the release of The Hunchbank of Notre Dame starring Lon Chaney who would also star in Universal’s acclaimed 1925 horror classic The Phantom of the Opera.

 Most film fans accept that the classic Universal Monster cycle began in 1931 with the hugely successful release of Dracula.
 Despite a stagey second half, Dracula contains plenty of eerie atmospherics and a magnificent performance from Bela Lugosi as the count.
 A lauded virtual Spanish remake was made by the same studio at the same time, but the lead star Carlos Villarías is miscast.

 Universal would release Frankenstein later in 1931 to even greater acclaim.
 Loosely based on the Mary Shelley novel, Frankenstein was imaginatively directed by James Whale and contains powerful performances from Colin Clive, Dwight Frye and especially Boris Karloff as the monster.